 - Place shortcake biscuits onto a baking sheet lined with a silicone baking mat or parchment paper.
 Make sure to arrange shortcakes so that they touch each other.

 - * Optional: To create sugary-glazed tops, brush biscuit tops with a small amount of milk and then sprinkle with coarse sugar.

 - Remove from oven and allow to cool on a wire rack.

 - When ready to serve, slice shortcakes in half.
 Place on plates.
 Spoon strawberries onto one half.
 Add a spoonful of whipped cream.
 Place other half of shortcake on top.
-Add more berries and finish with a dollop of whipped cream.
+Add more berries and finish with a dollop of vegan whipped cream.
 Enjoy!